InRule/Samples/Developer Samples/WindowsContainers/inrule-server/readme.md

 This image serves as a base image for other inrule server-based components.
 It ensures that the necessary pre-requisites have been fulfilled (e.g., IIS is installed, WCF is configured, etc) and that InRule event log sources are created.

-When the image is built, it will copy the InRule license file to the container's `"C:\Program Data\InRule\Shared Licenses` folder.

 ## Usage

 ### Docker build

-#### Make sure your license file is in the same directory as the dockerfile prior to building the image

 ```docker build -t inrule-server .```